jdunn596/rtgg-randobot/COMMANDS.md

 ## !branch

-Usable by: anyone (unless seed is already rolled)
+Usable by: **race monitor/moderators/room opener only** (unless seed is already rolled)

 Select which ootrandomizer.com branch to use when rolling a seed, whether it be the stable (release) branch or one of a development branches.

-Once a seed has been generated using `!seed` (or `!spoilerseed`), subsequent calls to `!branch` will not work unless used by a moderator.
+Once a seed has been generated using `!seed` (or `!spoilerseed`), subsequent calls to `!branch` will not work unless used by a race moderator.

 ## !seed

 Usable by: anyone (unless lock is present)

-If `!branch` has not been set, this command will do nothing.

-Roll a seed on ootrandomizer.com using the specified preset and post a link to the generated seed in the race information.
+Roll a seed on ootrandomizer.com using the specified preset (if given, otherwise defaults to 'weekly') and post a link to the generated seed in the race information.

 Available presets can be checked using the `!presets` command.